 Symptoms of Sickle Cell Anemia

-People with normal hemoglobin chain contain red blood cells which are shaped like discs.
+People with normal hemoglobin chains contain red blood cells which are shaped like discs.
 These cells easily pass through the blood vessels, including the smallest ones and reach different parts of the body.
-However, people with sickle cell anemia contain mutated gene and as a result, the red blood cells are abnormal in shape, meaning these cells appear as crescent shape or in the form of a sickle.
+However, people with sickle cell anemia contain mutated genes and as a result, the red blood cells are abnormal in shape, meaning these cells appear as crescent shape or in the form of a sickle.
 Due to the deformed shape, the red blood cells become sticky and rigid, which increases the chances of forming clumps and sticking to blood vessels.
 This blocks the blood flow which can lead to pain and tissue damage.

 People with SCA may show the same symptoms but the severity of the symptoms might vary from person to person.
 Here are the common signs and symptoms of SCA